FreeCAD/FreeCAD-documentation/wiki/Macro_SketchUnmap.md

 To do so, the macro will basically propose 3 options (if your sketch isn\'t in a PartDesign Body, only first option is available and will be applied automatically)    *

 -   \"Raw\" mode =\> the sketch placement is made absolute in the body referential, nothing more
--   \"DP\@Face mode\" =\> a datum plane is created where the mapping face is, then the sketch is attached to it respecting its attachment offset
+-   \"DP@Face mode\" =\> a datum plane is created where the mapping face is, then the sketch is attached to it respecting its attachment offset
--   \"DP\@Sketch\" mode =\> a datum place is created where the sketch is (including attachment offset), then the sketch is attached to its origin
+-   \"DP@Sketch\" mode =\> a datum place is created where the sketch is (including attachment offset), then the sketch is attached to its origin

 To use the macro, just select the target sketch (eg. in the tree view) then run the macro.
 That\'s it !